pavansaigadde/django_blog_project/README.md

 ## Description:

-Blogging website where users can create a profile and log into website and create their own blogs.
+Blogging website where users can create a profile and start create their own blogs.

 ## Tools: